liang-chen/MIR/notes/onset.md

 # Onset Detection

 Onset is defined as the beginning position of a note attack, which is an important feature to identify beats or segment music.
-To detect onsets, we usually look at a "reduced" version of original signal -- the onset envolope, and perform peak picking to localize candidate onsets.
+To detect onsets, we usually look at a "reduced" version of original signal -- the onset envelope, and perform peak picking to localize candidate onsets.
 Usually the onset detection algorithms consists of three major steps: preprocessing, reduction and onset localization.
 In the reduction step, we need to define detection/ novelty funtions which manifests the occurence of transients.
 After reduction, we apply peak picking for localization.

 Some recourses:
 * [slides (detection function)](http://www.nyu.edu/classes/bello/MIR_files/3-novelty.pdf)